Jane Wardley: Wardley Society

 The Wardley Society, also known as the Wardley Group and the Bolton Society, was a Quaker worship group founded in Bolton by Jane and James Wardley.
 The religious practices of the group can be traced back to French prophets called "Camisards" who travelled to England in 1705 to preach and spread their method of worship.
 These teachings spread rapidly through England and influenced the Wardleys, who began their own preaching and teaching at their home to about 30 devout followers.
 As described in the previous section, they began their worship like many other Quaker groups but they soon began to shake, rock, and occasionally break into singing and dancing.

 Meetings were first held in Bolton, and later Manchester, where the articulate preacher, Jane Wardley, urged her followers to:

 They preached that people should open their hearts and prepare for the second coming of Jesus Christ, who would be reincarnated in the near future as a woman.

 John Townley began to visit the meetings in Manchester after he left the Church of England, then joined the Methodist Society.
 He was a relatively wealthy bricklayer.
 Around 1766, he was visited at his home by James Wardley.
 He subsequently joined the Wardley Group and hosted many poorer members of the society.

 Influence on Ann Lee

 Ann Lee was the daughter of two devout members of the church.
 She was compelled by the power of the testimonies of Wardley and her husband, and confessed her sins to them.
-She taught that repentance was absolutely essential to the reception of the power to forsake sin.
+She taught that repentance was essential to the reception of the power to forsake sin.
 She became the first leader of the Shakers.